Noamshaib/linux-shell/README.md

 `shell.c` acts as the interface between the user and the underlying functionalities implemented in `myshell.c`, orchestrating the flow of the shell program.

 ---

-This README provides a comprehensive overview of your project, its features, and how it can be used and expanded.
-Feel free to adjust it to better fit the specifics of your project or any additional details you think are important.